Make That Spare: Broadcast history

-The series was hosted by the former actor and nightclub singer Johnny Johnston except in the 1961-1962 season, when Win Elliot hosted.
+The series was hosted by the former actor and nightclub singer Johnny Johnston, except in the 1961-1962 season, when Win Elliot hosted.
 Contestants were all members of the Professional Bowlers Association and wore their PBA bowling shirt uniforms.

-The program was consistently paired with Fight of the Week, the weekly network broadcasts of 10-round boxing matches on ABC, hosted by Don Dunphy.
+The program was consistently paired with Fight of the Week, a weekly network broadcast of ten-round boxing matches, hosted by Don Dunphy.
 The fights were broadcast by WABC, Channel 7 in New York City, beginning at 10:00pm Eastern time.
 On most nights, the fights lasted until 10:45pm.
-To fill the available 15 minutes before 11pm, ABC broadcast Make That Spare.
+To fill the available fifteen minutes before 11pm, ABC broadcast Make That Spare.
 If the fights ran late, Make That Spare was pre-empted.
 (Jackpot Bowling, a bowling show on NBC, followed the same scheduling format during its 1959-60 airings; that show was likewise tied to Fight of the Week's predecessor, Gillette Cavalcade of Sports Friday Night Fight.)
 The program was broadcast live from the Paramus Bowling Center in Paramus, New Jersey; the show's varying time slot was adjusted through how much time the contestants were given to banter or to prepare for each shot (the game had to be moved along more quickly if a boxing match ran late).
 Miller High Life and Kool cigarettes were the show's sponsors.

 The professional bowler Don Carter made history on October 28, 1961, when he was the first to convert the 6-7-8-10 sweepstakes spare.
 For his efforts, he was rewarded with the grand prize of $19,000.
 Carter made the same split four episodes later, winning another $8,000.
 Monroe Moore also made the 6-7-8-10 spare and held the program's record by winning nine weeks in a row.

 Make That Spare was ABC's first foray into televised bowling.
 The network began showing full PBA bowling matches in 1962 and eventually the Professional Bowlers Tour, which showed regular contests on the network until Disney took over ABC in 1997.
 Because Make That Spare was inextricably tied to Fight of the Week, that show's cancellation also led to Make That Spare ending.